 How Do I Check Myself for Gynecomastia?

-Unfortunately, there is no official gynecomastia test that uses the patient’s blood or other concrete markers to determine its presence.
+Unfortunately, there is no official gynecomastia test that uses the patient’s blood or other concrete markers to determine its presence vs the presence of chest fat.

-How to Know if You Have Gynecomastia or Fat: The Pinch Test
+How to Know if You Have Gynecomastia or Chest Fat: The Pinch Test

-The gynecomastia pinch test is a simple test you can perform on yourself to find out whether you have actual gynecomastia or pseudogynecomastia.
+The gynecomastia pinch test is a simple test you can perform on yourself to find out whether you have actual gynecomastia or excess chest fat.

 Start by taking your shirt off in front of the mirror.
 Using your thumb and finger tips, gently pinch and palpate the breast tissue below and around the nipple and areola.

-You are looking for a small, hard lump.
-If you cannot find one and the entire breast is soft and squishy, you probably only have fat in your chest.
+You are looking for a small, hard lump in your glandular breast tissue.
+If you cannot find one and the entire breast tissue is soft and squishy, you probably only have fat in your chest.

-The presence of a lump (whether combined with excess fat or not) is associated with gynecomastia.
+The presence of a lump (whether combined with excess fat or not) and excess glandular tissue is associated with gynecomastia.
 In this case, you’d want to make an appointment with a plastic surgeon who specializes in gynecomastia surgery so that you can have the lumps removed.

 How to Get Rid of Psuedogynecomastia

-Remember that pseudogynecomastia is the term used for excess fat, or adipose tissue, in the breasts.
+Remember that pseudogynecomastia is the term used for extra fat, or adipose tissue, in the breasts.
 You won’t feel any hard lumps when you pinch around the nipple and areola with pseudogynecomastia.

 If you want to know how to get rid of pseudogynecomastia, you should start by losing weight if you are overweight or obese.
 This can go a long way in changing your overall body composition and reducing excess fat in your breasts.

-For some patients, however, fat simply accumulates in this area of the body easily and sticks around.
+For some patients, however, body fat simply accumulates in this area easily and sticks around.
 It’s stubborn.
-In this case, a plastic surgeon can help by performing liposuction to remove the excess fat in the breasts.
+In this case, a plastic surgeon can help by performing liposuction to remove the excess fat in the breast.

 How to Get Rid of Gynecomastia

+There are effective ways to approach gynecomastia treatment.
 Gynecomastia lumps can be as small as a walnut or as large as an egg.
-They will need to be excised.
-Your plastic surgeon will make a small incision in a discrete area around the areola.
-Then, they will carefully remove the lumps and perform liposuction if necessary.
+These develop in your glandular tissue.
+They will need to be excised from the glandular tissue with male breast reduction surgery.
+During male breast reduction surgery, your plastic surgeon will make a small incision in a discrete area around the areola.
+During the surgical treatment, they will carefully remove the lumps and perform liposuction if necessary.

-Finally, they will close incisions.
+Finally, at the end of your gynecomastia surgery they will close incisions.
 Recovery from gynecomastia surgery is generally quick and painless.

 Book a Consultation Appointment With Dr. Smita

 We suggest you try the gynecomastia pinch test at home to start with.
 If you feel a small lump or hard and tender spot beneath the nipple, contact our office.
-You may have gynecomastia, and we have solutions that can help you treat this condition and regain your confidence.
+In analyzing your excess breast tissue it may be that you have gynecomastia rather than chest fat, and may be a candidate for a male breast reduction.
+We have solutions that can help you treat this condition and regain your confidence.

-Give us a call today to schedule your appointment and get back to the life you love.
+Give us a call today to schedule your appointment, learn more about gynecomastia treatment, and get back to the life you love.

 References